 Accessing Model Libraries

 Professor Paul Samuelson is fond of saying that he hopes each generation of economists will be able to "stand on the shoulders" of the previous generation.
 The library of models included with the GAMS system is a reflection of this desire.
 We believe that the quality of modeling will be greatly improved and the productivity of modelers enhanced if each generation can stand on the shoulders of the previous generation by beginning with the previous models and enhancing and improving them.
-The Model Libraries includes a large number of models, collectively organized as
+The Model Libraries include a large number of models, collectively organized as

 • GAMS Model Library - includes GAMS models representing interesting and sometimes classic problems, ranged from production and shipment by firms, investment planning, cropping patterns in agriculture, operation of oil refineries and petrochemical plants, macroeconomics stabilization, applied general equilibrium, international trade in aluminum and in copper, water distribution networks, and many more.